kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 ## Python interpreter overhead

-Perhaps ironically, because Python interpreter overhead can be significant, fast Python libraries need to remove as much Python as possible from their runtime.
+Because Python interpreter overhead can be significant, fast Python libraries need to — perhaps ironically — remove as much Python execution as possible from their runtime.
 Python should be considered only a convenient interface by which users can access native code, and Python calls should be limited to thin wrappers around native code.

 The tricky bit is that we need to have an idea of how the end Python user will be using our library so that we can adapt the Python API to what they need to perform.
-Because end users will likely be writing code in pure Python, the more end users must implement themselves, the worse their overall performance will be.
+Because end users will likely be writing code in pure Python, the more functionality end users must implement themselves, the worse their overall performance will be.

 That doesn't mean that function calls should be monolithic.
 Quite the opposite; we still want a composable API.
-It's ok for the user to make several consecutive Python calls, as long as each call is maximally native.
+It's ok for the user to make several consecutive Python calls, as long as each call is itself maximally native.
 We want to present a clean, Pythonic, easy-to-use, modular interface that lets _as much execution time as possible_ happen in compiled code rather than Python code.

 ### Vectorization